brianshaffer/skip-pitbull-on-spotify/README.md

-# Spotify Apps API Tutorial
+# Skip songs by Pitbull on Spotify
 ![Bad dog! home screen](https://raw.github.com/brianshaffer/skip-pitbull-on-spotify/master/img/screenshot.png)

 This is a fun app made by [Brian Shaffer](http://www.brianshaffer.com) that will automatically skip any song by Pitbull.